rajkumarpal07/powertamil-dictionary/README.md

 # Other information
 The words in the dictionary may have an ambiguous, figurative or meaning other than widespread use.
 Also, the dictionary is seeded with the contents of AgaraMuthali as a starter.

 Anyone can take part in the compilation of the dictionary.
-You can suggest a new term, open a translation discussion, or simply correct a mistake or inaccuracy by opening an issue.
+You can suggest a new term, open a meaning discussion, or simply correct a mistake or inaccuracy by opening an issue.

 # Compiling a dictionary